kranthikiran885366/zet-pay/firestore.schemas.md

      - `operatorReferenceId`: string (Reference ID from the recharge/bill payment operator) - Added
      - `loanId`: string (Reference to `microLoans` or `bnplStatements` document if applicable)
      - `bookingId`: string (Reference to a booking document if applicable)
-     - `ticketId`: string (For support tickets related to this transaction)
+     - `ticketId`: string (For support tickets related to this transaction, or generic booking/order ref)
      - `withdrawalRequestId`: string (Link to `cashWithdrawals` if applicable)
      - `originalTransactionId`: string (For refunds/reversals, linking to original failed TXN)
      - `refundTransactionId`: string (ID of the refund transaction, if this TXN is a refund)